agongi/study/java/enumerations/README.md

     private final double mass;   // in kilograms private final double radius; // in meters

-    /* These values are passed to the constructor when the constant is created */ Planet(double mass, double radius) {
+    Planet(double mass, double radius) {
         this.mass = mass;
         this.radius = radius;